Image for Opportunities

 About the role

-We are currently seeking working professionals and graduate students with a passion for Jewish education to facilitate the Millstone program in local cities across the country.
+We are currently seeking working professionals and educators with a passion for Jewish education to facilitate the Millstone program in local cities across the country.

 This is a part-time, in-person position based in the city of the educator’s cohort(s).
 Cohorts are typically 10-12 students and meet once per week for 75 minutes over the course of the 8-month academic year.